Our cultural manifesto

 Focus on operability

 Delivery of working software into production to solve a business problem is the ultimate goal of everything we do.
-To achieve this our engineers know it is important to think about how the system will be operated from the very first day of development.
+To achieve this our engineers know that it is important to think about how the system will be operated from the very first day of development.
 How can the software be monitored?
 How will this component be deployed?
 What level of information do we need in the log files to diagnose problems?
 This focus allows us to bake in operational concerns from the outset and means deployments are simpler from the first release and the feedback loops necessary are set up from the first line of code.

 We do not just write software, we do not just build infrastructure platforms.
 We do both and we do them collectively within the same multidisciplinary team.